villekf/OMEGA-doc/docs/source/features.rst

  * Select the projection images based on prime factors
 * Most of the Poisson-based algorithms are supported with transmission-based (i.e. Lambert-Beer law) data as well
  * These include PKMA, MBSREM, RAMLA, ROSEM, OSEM, MLEM and BSREM
+* Reconstruct even very large images with any GPU
+ * Only a portion of the image and measurements are reconstructed simultaneously
+ * Supports FDK, PDHG and PKMA
+ * Regularizers supported: Non-local methods, RDP, GGMRF, TV, and hyperbolic prior

 SPECT features
 ^^^^^^^^^^